 It’s great just how reliable most of these guns are.
 Drilling down on specs, muzzle velocity is around 3,250 fps.
 Bullets average out about 85-100 grains.
 It’s a solid caliber for shooters who are younger and/or have smaller frames.

-Ben Frank, a Winchester ammunition engineer, says this gun works well on varmints and whitetails.
-He says it’s a fast and accurate rifle, and even has a lot of energy (relatively speaking).
+Overall, says this gun works well on varmints and whitetails.
+It’s a fast and accurate rifle, and even has a lot of energy for the size of the caliber.

 .25-06 Rem